gianlucacini/gianlucacini.com/content/posts/strong-internet-blocker-part-1.md

 [Link to GitHub](https://github.com/gianlucacini/Unplug)

 ## Must-Have Feature of an Internet Blocker

-What this internet blocker has that most other don't is that it is very hard to bypass.
-Just like your father screaming at you to turn that thing off.
-I believe this should be a must have for any internet/website blocker.
+What sets this internet blocker apart from most others is its high level of resistance to bypassing.
+It's akin to your father sternly ordering you to switch off that device.
+I believe this feature should be a necessity for any internet or website blocker.

-## How to bypass an internet blocker
+## How to Bypass an Internet Blocker

-There are several ways to bypass an internet blocker:
+There are several methods to bypass an internet blocker:

- - by ending the process from the task manager
+ - Terminating the process from the task manager
- - by uninstalling it
+ - Uninstalling it
- - by deleting or overriding firewall rules
+ - Deleting or overriding firewall rules
- - by tampering with your dns
+ - Tampering with your DNS
- - by changing the clock of your computer
+ - Changing the clock of your computer
- - by changing the timezone of your computer
+ - Changing the timezone of your computer
- - by tampering with the file configuration
+ - Tampering with the file configuration
- - by tampering with the registry
+ - Tampering with the registry

- ## What my internet blocker does once it's running
+## What My Internet Blocker Does Once It's Running

- - blocks internet using a rule in the firewall, and checks for its existance every 15 seconds, recreating it in case it gets deleted
+ - It blocks internet access using a firewall rule and checks its existence every 15 seconds, automatically recreating it if deleted.
- - sets process as critical (which forces a system restart if the process is ended from the task manager)
+ - It sets the process as critical, forcing a system restart if the process is terminated from the task manager.
- - stores your timezone in a configuration file and takes the current time from an external NTP server
+ - It stores your timezone in a configuration file and retrieves the current time from an external NTP server.
- - keeps its configuration file open so you cannot tamper with it.
+ - It keeps its configuration file open to prevent tampering.
- - starts several process monitors that check wheter you are tampering with the registry or with the service configuration
+ - It initiates several process monitors to detect any attempts to tamper with the registry or service configuration.
- - you cannot uninstall it because you cannot stop the service
+ - You cannot uninstall it because you cannot stop the service.

 ## Code Components

 ### Snippet to set process as critical
 how is this even legal idk